Grymmwolf/Pups-of-Perpetuity/README.md

+# Grymm’s Pups of Perpetuity

-Tired of puppers going belly-up because Kyle “forgot” to refill the bowl again?
+Tired of puppers going belly-up because Kyle (or whatever kennel worker) “forgot” to refill the bowl again?

 Me too!
 Grymm’s Pups of Perpetuity keeps dogs hungry-but-alive, so the only thing dying in your village is Kyle’s credibility.

 ## Features

 - **Pets never starve to death.** Dogs can still get hungry and they still take normal combat damage, but **they do not lose health from hunger**.
-They will, however, bark at you until you feed them.
-Just like in real life!
+- **Kyle-proof.** They’ll still bark at you until you feed them.
+Just like real life!

 ---